Concentration Requirements

 The Honors Program in Cognitive Science gives undergraduates a special opportunity to carry out a research project under the direction of a faculty member.
 The program also provides the opportunity for outstanding senior concentrators to receive their undergraduate degree with Honors.
 Participation in the program allows students to develop an understanding of research and acquire research skills and background.

 Candidates for Honors in Cognitive Science must meet all of the requirements of the concentration as described above.
 Candidates submit their application for the program in semester 7.
-We encourage students to seek out a faculty mentor prior to semester 7 as well as complete certain course requirements before semester 7.
+We encourage students to seek out a potential faculty mentor prior to semester 7.
+Candidates for Honors must have completed the Statistics and Research Methods requirements before semester 7.
+Please refer to the CPSY Honors Program page for detailed information about the specific requirements for the Honors program in Cognitive Science.

 Requirements for the Sc.B. degree

-Careers in Cognitive Science and related fields requires familiarity with statistics.
-Therefore, the Cognitive Science concentration requires a course in Quantitative Methods (CPSY 0900 ).
-CPSY 0900 is a prerequisite for most of the laboratory courses, so concentrators should plan to take this course by their fourth semester.
-The department does not grant concentration credit of AP Statistics, regardless of score.
-Students who feel that CPSY 0900 is too elementary can complete an approved alternative course (e.g., APMA 1650, CPSY 2906).
+Careers in Cognitive Science and related fields require familiarity with statistics.
+Therefore, the Psychology concentration requires a course in Quantitative Methods (CPSY 0900).
+CPSY 0900 is a prerequisite for research methods and laboratory courses, so concentrators should plan to take this course by their fourth semester.
+Students may substitute CPSY 0900 with a comparable statistics course taught in another department with the approval of a Cognitive Science concentration advisor.
+Consult with a concentration advisor for details.
+The department does not grant concentration credit for AP Statistics, regardless of score.
+We strongly recommend fulfilling the statistics requirement as a sophomore.

 Foundation